Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-real2comp.rst

 Template Parameters
 ===================

-To see details on the template parameters for the Widget Real to Complex, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the Widget Real to Complex, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-To see details on the access functions for the Widget Real to Complex, see :ref:`API_REFERENCE`.
+To see details on the access functions for the Widget Real to Complex, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the Widget Real to Complex, see :ref:`API_REFERENCE`.
+To see details on the ports for the Widget Real to Complex, see :ref:`DSP_API_REFERENCE`.

 Design Notes
 ============